 - Artistic License Sports: Showboating has pretty much been banned from most major sports.
 The NFL even has a rule against scripted showboating since the 1980s.
 While dances and celebrations are fine, the stuff that the players do in the episode would result in a fine and/or suspension.

 - Biting-the-Hand Humor: "I'm the worst thing to happen to sports since Fox."

 - Blatant Lies: Yao Ming pretends he can't understand English.
 Lisa tries to call him out on it.

 - Bloodier and Gorier: Parodied.
 To make his films faithful to the Bible, Ned includes frequent bloody and gory scenes, sometimes exaggerating the gore.

-- He also shows an entirely unfaithful depiction of the Judgement of Solomon, seemingly for the sake of even more gore.
+- He also shows entirely unfaithful depictions of the Judgement of Solomon and Jonah and the whale, seemingly for the sake of even more gore.
 One suspects Mr. Burns may have had something to do with this, but it's never stated.

 - Cain and Abel: The subject of Ned's first film.